 There are several fruits however that when eaten unripened, prove as delicious as they are nutritious.
 This may be why Asian and indigenous cultures eat unripened fruit as a matter of course.
 They may be aware that unripened fruit has many health benefits.

 Health benefits of unripened fruits

 Papaya in all its forms is deliciously sweet and refreshing.
 Papayas, including that of the green variety, are laden with antioxidant nutrients such as carotenes, vitamin C, flavonoids, B vitamins, folate, pantothenic acid and the minerals potassium and magnesium.
 They also contain a high amount of fibre and the digestive enzyme papain.

 Unripened green papaya may be used to treat:

-For those seeking relief from irregular period, raw papaya juice should be drunk.
+- Menstrual Irregularities: For those seeking relief from irregular periods, raw papaya juice should be drunk.
 The muscle fibres of the womb are stimulated by unripe papaya juice, which trigger a natural menstrual flow.

-Raw papaya juice mixed with honey has been known to reduce the inflammation and infection of throat disorders such as tonsillitis by dissolving the mucus membrane.
+- Throat Conditions: Raw papaya juice mixed with honey has been known to reduce the inflammation and infection of throat disorders such as tonsillitis by dissolving the mucus membrane

 Unripened, green mangoes may be used to treat:

-Drinks prepared with unripened mangoes have been anecdotally reported o relieve heat exhaustion and stroke.
+- Heat Stroke: Drinks prepared with unripened mangoes have been anecdotally reported to relieve heat exhaustion and stroke.
 Preparing the beverage with salt relieves dehydration and replaces sodium chloride and iron otherwise lost due through sweating.

-The high vitamin C content of green mangoes increases the elasticity of blood vessels, helps form new blood cells, allows for greater iro absorption from food and increases the body's resistance to diseases such as anemia, cholera, dysentery and TB.
+- Blood Disorders: The high vitamin C content of green mangoes increases the elasticity of blood vessels, helps form new blood cells, allows for greater iron absorption from food and increases the body's resistance to diseases such as anemia, cholera, dysentery and TB